monomadic/ni-file/doc/other/NCW.md

 **Channel encoding:**

+If Flags = 0, the block contains Left/Right channel encoding.
 If Flags = 1, the block contains Mid and Side channel data instead of Left and Right.

 Left channel = Mid + Side